Molten Chocolate Lava Cake

 • In the microwave or on the stovetop over low heat, melt butter and chocolate and stir until smooth.
 Set Aside.

-• Place eggs into the bowl of your standing mixer and beat for 1 minute or until pale yellow.
+• Beat eggs in the bowl of a standing mixer fitted with the wire whisk attachment for 1 minute, or until pale yellow.

 • Add chocolate mixture and vanilla extract and beat until smooth.